-Most of the college's growth and development has occurred under the watch of Chancellor Dr. Dianne G. Van Hook, who has led the college since 1988.
-She has radically changed the Valencia campus - and built an entirely new one in Canyon Country - to keep up with the community's demands and to anticipate the educational and training programs that will be required in the future.
+The vast majority of the college's growth and development has occurred under the watch of Chancellor Dr. Dianne G. Van Hook, who has led the college since 1988.
+She has radically transformed the Valencia campus - and created an entirely new one in the eastern Santa Clarita Valley - to keep up with the community's demands and to anticipate the educational and training programs of the future.

 When Dr. Van Hook arrived in 1988, she quickly got down to business and spearheaded a major update of the college's master plan.
-The result has been a seemingly non-stop series of construction projects that have dramatically altered the college landscape - and provided the facilities to accommodate an increasing number of educational and training opportunities.
-When she first arrived, the college was housed in just eight major buildings on one campus, including Cougar Stadium.
-By 2014, another 15 major structures had been built/expanded or were nearing completion on two campuses, among them the Performing Arts Center, Library, Mentry Hall, Family Studies & Early Childhood Education Center, Pico Canyon Hall, Aliso Hall, Aliso Labs, Hasley Hall, University Center, East Physical Education Building, Library/TLC expansion, Mentry Hall expansion, Applied Technology Education Center, Student Services & Administration Building and College of the Canyons Institute for Culinary Education.
+The result has been a seemingly non-stop series of construction projects that have dramatically altered the college landscape - and provided the facilities to accommodate an everincreasing number of educational and training opportunities.

+When she first arrived, the college was housed in just eight buildings on one campus.
+By 2015, another 15 major buildings had been built or expanded, and a new campus created in Canyon Country.
+Her vision and leadership are responsible for the creation of the Performing Arts Center, the Library, Mentry Hall, the Family Studies & Early Childhood Education Center, Pico Canyon Hall, Aliso Hall, Aliso Lab, Hasley Hall, the Canyon Country campus, the University Center, the East Physical Education Building (and adjacent tennis courts), the Library/TLC expansion, the Mentry Hall expansion, the Applied Technology Education Center, Canyons Hall, and the College of the Canyons Institute for Culinary Education.

-Dr. Van Hook was instrumental in creating the University Center, which is home to a variety of public and private universities that offer their degree programs at the Valencia campus - eliminating the need for residents to commute long distances to obtain bachelor's, master's and doctoral degrees.
-The building, which was completed in 2009, also houses the William S. Hart Union High School District's Academy of the Canyons, the City of Santa Clarita's WorkSource Center, the SCV Economic Development Corp., and the college's Economic Development Division, among others.
-Because of Dr. Van Hook's key role in its creation and development, the Board of Trustees attached her name to the building, which is now known as the Dr. Dianne G. Van Hook University Center.
+She was instrumental in creating the University Center, which is home to a variety of public and private universities that offer degree programs at the Valencia campus - eliminating the need for residents to commute long distances to obtain advanced degrees, specialized certificates and credentials.

+Completed in 2009, the University Center also houses the William S. Hart Union High School District's Academy of the Canyons, the City of Santa Clarita's WorkSource Center, the SCV Economic Development Corp., and the college's Economic Development Division, among others.
+Because of Dr. Van Hook's key role in its creation and development, the Board of Trustees deemed it appropriate to attach her name to the building, which is now known as the Dr. Dianne G. Van Hook University Center.